 It’s a Thursday night in Manhattan, and most young New Yorkers are in bars yelling over loud music just to engage in small talk or sitting across from a date in a dimly lit restaurant.
-But instead, 20 young Korean Americans, members of the Exilic Presbyterian Church, a primarily Korean American congregation in midtown, are sitting around a television in a spacious studio apartment near Union Square, watching a video on the Book of Micah, a book from the Old Testament.
+But instead, 20 young Korean Americans, members of the Exilic Presbyterian Church, a primarily Korean American congregation in midtown, are sitting around a television in a spacious studio apartment near Union Square, watching a video about the Old Testament’s Book of Micah.

 It isn’t the most exciting Thursday night, but for this group, it’s a meaningful gathering, one that reflects the growing importance of church for many Korean Christians in New York City.
-Recent research suggests that attendance in mainline Protestant and Catholic churches in the United States has declined more than 3 percent in the past seven years, according to a report in 2014 by Pew Research Center.
+According to a 2014 report by Pew Research Center, attendance in mainline Protestant and Catholic churches in the United States has declined more than 3 percent in the past seven years.
 However, Exilic Church and other predominately Korean Christian communities report that they are thriving.
 In December 2016, Exilic celebrated its two-year anniversary and in the first month of 2017 alone, it welcomed 30 new members.
 This is a substantial addition considering the congregation’s Sunday attendance is typically around 170.
 Other Korean Christian congregations say they have had similar successes.

-Both scholars and members of the church agree on an explanation for this growth: Church provides a place for Korean Americans to connect socially, culturally, and spiritually with other Korean Americans to share their faith and cultural roots.
-Han Jie Lee, 21, for example, realized the appeal of the church for him after he attended a religious retreat organized by a Korean Catholic club at NYU
+Both scholars and members of the church agree on an explanation for this growth: Church provides a place for Korean Americans to connect socially and spiritually with other Korean Americans to share their faith and cultural roots.
+Han Jie Lee, 21, for example, realized the appeal of the church after he attended a religious retreat organized by a Korean Catholic club at NYU

 “I really, finally understood what a Korean community was,” says Lee.
 “The word is jung.”